 Plus, Tennessee has no state personal income tax.
 So you can keep more of the money you earn from each paycheck.
 And that can allow you to take advantage of everything else that this state has to offer.

 Tennessee is teeming with amazing scenery and fun places to go.
 For instance, consider the Great Smoky Mountains or the more than 140 state parks and natural areas throughout the state.2 Or consider the region's many historic landmarks and entertainment districts.
 Tennessee's largest cities are full of great restaurants as well as famous and exciting venues for live music, theater, sports, and other enriching cultural activities.

 Don't you deserve to see your ambitions come to life?
 Take this opportunity to start making that happen.
 Discover nearby Tennessee colleges and trade schools right now by entering your zip code into the program finder below!

-1 University of Tennessee, Knoxville, Haslam College of Business, Boyd Center for Business and Economic Research, website last accessed on July 20, 2016.
+1 University of Tennessee, Knoxville, Tennessee State Data Center, Boyd Center Population Projections, website last accessed on February 3, 2020.

 2 Tennessee Department of Economic and Community Development, website last accessed on June 22, 2018.

 3 Tennessee Department of Labor & Workforce Development, JOBS4TN Online, website last accessed on April 9, 2018.